-Oculus recently announced and came out with Air Link, a Virtual Desktop alternative that lets you play PC VR games without any wired connection.
-In this guide, we compare Oculus Air Link vs Virtual Desktop to determine which solution is better for VR wireless streaming.
+Metarecently announced and came out with Air Link, a Virtual Desktop alternative that lets you play PC VR games without any wired connection.
+This guide compares Oculus Air Link vs Virtual Desktop to determine the better solution for VR wireless streaming.

 We’ll take a look at and compare:

 - What do you need to get started with either solution?

 - What wireless streaming application offers a better experience?

 - How to get both set up and running tests for yourself

 Comment down at the bottom of this guide and let us know which application you prefer between Oculus Air Link vs Virtual Desktop!

 - What is Oculus Air Link?